dirien/docs-3/docs/README.md

 You can buy an inlets PRO license for personal or commercial use [on Gumroad](https://inlets.dev/pricing).

-> Note: inlets OSS is discontinued and has been replaced by inlets PRO which provides an easy upgrade path.
+> Note: inlets OSS has been discontinued and was replaced by inlets PRO. inlets PRO is a drop-in replacement.
 Feel free to reach out to the team at [contact@openfaas.com](contact@openfaas.com).

 ## Connect with the community